madetech/rfcs/rfc-005-visualize-flow.md

 ## Proposal

-All teams MUST visualize the flow of work on a Kanban-board.
+All teams SHOULD visualize the flow of work on a Kanban-board.